-The Shots widget is available with paid plans only, but you can test it in Preview mode even with a Free subscription.
+The Shots widget is available with paid plans only.

 The widget allows you to turn video or image sequences into stills, shown one by one when users scroll or hover over a widget.
 Bear in mind: uploading a video and image sequence to Shots simultaneously is impossible.

 You can customize the Playback settings and apply the standard Animation, Rotation, Position, Arrange, and Lock settings to your widget.

 If you want to use a different video, go to the Shot Settings icon and click ‘Replace Shots.’